bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/02-Challenge/README.md

 * Clicking a timeblock's "Save" button stores the input text in local storage, allowing the text to persist when the application is refreshed.

-* The current day is displayed at the top of the calendar.

 * Each timeblock is color coded to indicate whether it is in a past, present, or future hour.
 - - -

-## Submission on BCS
+## Submission

 You are required to submit the following:

 * The URL of the deployed application

-* The URL of the GitHub repository
+* The URL of the GitHub repository.
+Give the repository a unique name and include a README describing the project.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.